Lajes Field: Transit stop

 The base supports NATO and non-NATO armed forces assets crossing the Atlantic for transport, VIP, exercise, relief or humanitarian duties.

 The civilian terminal also plays an important role in support of passenger and cargo airliners, executive, corporate and private jets flying to the island or beyond as the central location in the Azores group of islands makes it an ideal spot for refuelling or stopover.
 In the past five years, large Antonov An-124 and An-225 aircraft have been seen frequently transporting outsized cargo for destinations in North and South America.

 Lajes provides support to 15,000 aircraft, including fighters from the US and 20 other allied nations.
 The geographic position has made this airbase strategically important to both the United States and NATO's war fighting capability.
-In addition, a small commercial aviation terminal handles scheduled and chartered flights from North America and Europe, especially mainland Portugal.
+A small commercial aviation terminal handles scheduled and chartered flights from North America and Europe, especially mainland Portugal.
 It also supervises commercial air traffic with the other islands in the Azorean archipelago and trans-Atlantic refuelling and stopovers for commercial airlines, executive and corporate jets, air cargo haulers, small private aircraft, governmental flights, humanitarian missions, and other flights.